 FINALLY added this to my collection in March 2021!
-This book is even better than I thought it was – it covers the pre-Hot 100 days on Billboard charts, and has a huge section of each song, plus a Pop Annual-styled year by year section, and an artists section too.
+This book is even better than I thought it was – it covers the pre-Hot 100 days on Billboard charts (1940-1955; 1900-1940 is covered in Pop Memories, see below), and has a huge section of each song, plus a Pop Annual-styled year by year section, and an artists section too.
 GOLDMINE!

 Rock Tracks 1981-2020

-This is the latest book to be published by Whitburn in early 2021, I added it to my research library in March 2021 as well, and covers all the songs that have hit the rock and alternative rock charts since their inceptions.
+I added this to my research library in March 2021 as well, and covers all the songs that have hit the rock and alternative rock charts since their inceptions.
 Woo Hoo!

 WHEW!
 That’s A LOT of research books!

-Strangely, I’ve never added the full decade-divided volumes of chart printouts to my collection – those will eventually be added I’m sure, but I have all the INFORMATION in the compiled references above.
-I DO wish Whitburn would update the Dance/Disco and Adult Songs book (as noted above, I don’t have the latest one, which is only up through 2006) to the present day, but what I have is manna from heaven for a chart nut like myself.
+I DO wish the team at RR would update the Dance/Disco and Adult Songs book (as noted above, I don’t have the latest one, which is only up through 2006) to the present day, but what I have is manna from heaven for a chart nut like myself.